-- In FY 2023, three Customer Service Advocate positions were budgeted and added to provide a pleasant and helpful customer service experience to visitors at City Hall and by phone. - \$10,000 is budgeted for ongoing City-wide leadership and supervisory development.
+- In FY 2023, three Customer Service Advocate positions were budgeted and added to provide a pleasant and helpful customer service experience to visitors at City Hall and by phone. - \$10,000 is budgeted for the City's ongoing Emerging Leaders program.